semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 **Adding a secret to your pipeline YAML**
 To use your newly created secret in your jobs you have to first attach it.
 You can attach a secret to individual blocks in your workflow or the whole pipeline.
-We suggest doing the latter so it's available to all jobs in the workflow.
+We suggest doing the latter so that it's available to **all jobs** in the workflow.
 You can achieve this by using `global_job_config` like this:
 ```yaml
 version: v1.0